bernie-skipole/indipydriver/docs/source/usage/clientevents.rst

     async def clientevent(self, event):

 When a request is received from the client, an event is produced, and this method is called.
-You should create the contents of this method to check the event and take the appropriate action.
+You should use this to check the event and take the appropriate action.

 Typically you would start with::